run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/register-ticket-execution.md

 IT's necessary to also enter in parameter 253 the e-mail ID chosen to register occurrence and the notification e-mail template ID in parameter 251.

+   !!!
+Abstract "ATTENTION"

+    So that the option "Write Solution / Response in the Knowledge Base" is available by checking the "Resolved" option of the ticket, you must configure parameters 182 and 192

 Procedure
 -------------